XD2Sketch/full-stack-coding-challenge/README.md

 - If the user clicks on the “X” button inside the table, then the frontend request the backend to delete the entry from the database
 - Only PDF, DOCX and DOC files are allowed to be uploaded
 - The following metadata should be stored: file name, file size, last modified, file format (doc, docx or pdf)
+- The frontend doesn't have to be responsive or pixel perfect, we will mainly pay attention to if it's functionally working

 ## Boilerplates to get you started